davidmonterocrespo24/WriteBee/readme.md

-# 🤖 AI Text Assistant - Extensión de Chrome
+# 🤖 AI Text Assistant - Chrome Extension

-Asistente de texto potenciado con IA de Chrome que te ayuda a trabajar con texto en cualquier sitio web, con integraciones especiales para Gmail y YouTube.
+AI-powered text assistant for Chrome that helps you work with text on any website, with special integrations for Gmail and YouTube.

-## ✨ Características Principales
+## ✨ Main Features

-### 📝 Asistente de Texto Universal
+### 📝 Universal Text Assistant
-- **Resumir** - Resume cualquier texto seleccionado
+- **Summarize** - Summarize any selected text
-- **Traducir** - Traduce a múltiples idiomas
+- **Translate** - Translate to multiple languages
-- **Explicar** - Explica conceptos complejos
+- **Explain** - Explain complex concepts
-- **Gramática** - Revisa y corrige errores
+- **Grammar** - Review and correct errors
-- **Reescribir** - Mejora la redacción
+- **Rewrite** - Improve writing
-- **Expandir** - Agrega más detalles
+- **Expand** - Add more details
-- **Responder** - Responde preguntas
+- **Answer** - Answer questions

-### 📧 Integración con Gmail
+### 📧 Gmail Integration
-Cuando estás viendo un correo en Gmail:
+When viewing an email in Gmail:
-1. Aparece un botón **"Respuesta AI"** en la barra de herramientas
+1. An **"AI Response"** button appears in the toolbar
-2. Al hacer clic se abre un diálogo que:
+2. Clicking opens a dialog that:
-   - 📋 **Resume automáticamente el correo** recibido
+   - 📋 **Automatically summarizes the received email**
-   - ✍️ **Pide tu input** sobre qué incluir en la respuesta
+   - ✍️ **Requests your input** on what to include in the response
-   - 🤖 **Genera una respuesta profesional** basada en el contexto
+   - 🤖 **Generates a professional response** based on context
-   - ✏️ **Permite editar** la respuesta antes de enviar
+   - ✏️ **Allows editing** the response before sending
-   - 📤 **Inserta directamente** en el editor de Gmail
+   - 📤 **Inserts directly** into Gmail editor

-### 📺 Integración con YouTube
+### 📺 YouTube Integration
-Cuando ves un video en YouTube:
+When watching a video on YouTube:
-1. Aparece un **panel AI** arriba de la lista de videos recomendados
+1. An **AI panel** appears above the recommended videos list
-2. El panel permite:
+2. The panel allows you to:
-   - 📋 **Resumir el video** usando los subtítulos disponibles
+   - 📋 **Summarize the video** using available subtitles
-   - ⏱️ **Incluir marcas de tiempo** en el resumen
+   - ⏱️ **Include timestamps** in the summary
-   - 🎯 **Extraer puntos clave** del contenido
+   - 🎯 **Extract key points** from the content
-   - 📄 **Copiar y regenerar** el resumen
+   - 📄 **Copy and regenerate** the summary
-   - ✅ **Funciona con subtítulos** en español e inglés
+   - ✅ **Works with subtitles** in Spanish and English

-## 🚀 Instalación
+## 🚀 Installation

-1. Descarga o clona este repositorio
+1. Download or clone this repository
-2. Abre Chrome y ve a `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-3. Activa el **Modo de desarrollador** (esquina superior derecha)
+3. Enable **Developer mode** (top right corner)
-4. Haz clic en **"Cargar extensión sin empaquetar"**
+4. Click **"Load unpacked extension"**
-5. Selecciona la carpeta de la extensión
+5. Select the extension folder

-## 🎯 Cómo Usar
+## 🎯 How to Use

-### Uso General
+### General Use
-1. Selecciona cualquier texto en una página web
+1. Select any text on a web page
-2. Aparecerá una barra de herramientas flotante
+2. A floating toolbar will appear
-3. Haz clic en la acción deseada (resumir, traducir, etc.)
+3. Click on the desired action (summarize, translate, etc.)
-4. El resultado aparece en un diálogo interactivo
+4. The result appears in an interactive dialog

-### En Gmail
+### In Gmail
-1. Abre un correo electrónico
+1. Open an email
-2. Haz clic en el botón morado **"Respuesta AI"**
+2. Click the purple **"AI Response"** button
-3. Lee el resumen del correo
+3. Read the email summary
-4. Escribe qué quieres incluir en tu respuesta
+4. Write what you want to include in your response
-5. Haz clic en **"Generar Respuesta"**
+5. Click **"Generate Response"**
-6. Edita si es necesario
+6. Edit if necessary
-7. Haz clic en **"Insertar en Gmail"**
+7. Click **"Insert in Gmail"**

-### En YouTube
+### On YouTube
-1. Abre un video con subtítulos disponibles
+1. Open a video with available subtitles
-2. Busca el panel AI arriba de los videos recomendados
+2. Look for the AI panel above recommended videos
-3. Selecciona las opciones que desees (marcas de tiempo, puntos clave)
+3. Select the options you want (timestamps, key points)
-4. Haz clic en **"Generar Resumen del Video"**
+4. Click **"Generate Video Summary"**
-5. Lee, copia o regenera el resumen según necesites
+5. Read, copy or regenerate the summary as needed

-## 🛠️ Requisitos
+## 🛠️ Requirements

-- Google Chrome con soporte para Chrome AI APIs
+- Google Chrome with support for Chrome AI APIs
-- Las siguientes APIs deben estar disponibles:
+- The following APIs must be available:
   - Summarizer API
   - Translator API
   - LanguageModel API (Prompt API)